benmarwick/JSTORr/README.md

 Sixth, visualise and explore the output from the topic models.
 Identify the hot and cold topics in the corpus

 Seventh, determine the most frequently used words at various intervals over time.
-Identify the words most strongly correlated with a word at various intervals over time.
+Identify and visualise the words most strongly correlated with a word at various intervals over time.

 Limitations and Disclaimer